ist-dsi/expenditures/README.md

 ### v1.4.0

+#### New Features

+	[Missions] Added a new VERIFICATION MissionState to every MissionProcess.
+Added an activity to verify a process, and another activity to revert the verification.
+	[Missions] Added a VerificiationQueue with the people that can verify processes.
+These people can view a list of verification-pending processes in the Missions front page.
+They receive email notifications with the verification-pending processes.
+	[Missions] Added migration code to set old processes automatically as verified in certain cases.
+	Added support for external provider when viewing a unit.

+#### Enhancements

+	[Missions] Changed the logic of the MissionYear's MissionProcessSearch to not use workflowQueues, but the MissionStates instead
+	[Missions] Removed from all Mission activities preconditions, the references to workflowQueues under the presumption that the only possible queue is the personalInformationProcessing
+	[Missions] Added automatic migration for the new Personal Information Processed slot [Missions] Added a new slot Mission.isPersonalInformationProcessed to help determine the state of processing for each process
+	Incorporated external-accounting-integration module.
 	Removed IST specific code for synchronizing  salary information.

-	Incorporated external-accounting-integration module.
-	Added support for external provider when viewing a unit.
+#### Bug Fixes

-	Other bug fixes and some code cleanup.
+	[Missions] Corrected a problem with the calculation of the MissionState for canceled MissionProcesses with no items [Expenditures] Prevented the AllocateProjectFundsPermanently activity from running in canceled processes Other bug fixes and some code cleanup.

 ### v1.3.0